 Niger is prone to political instability and chronic foods insecurity.
 Additionally, Niger has one of the highest population growth rates internationally at 3.9% per annum.
 Niger has projected GDP growth of 4.5%, however, 27-35% of GDP is allocated to external public debt.
 One of the poorest countries in the world, ranking 187 of 188 countries on the UN Human Development Index, Niger has a poverty rate of 48.9%.
 As part of its refugee integration plan, the government allocated 40 million USD to help assist refugees attain their basic needs (World Bank).
 The most practiced industry in Diffa is agriculture, with the main crops being millet, sorghum cowpea and peanuts (Stat-Niger).
 Additional industries include agro-pastoral, fishing and small trade.

-1,000 beneficiaries from Refugee communities
+750 households from Refugee communities in Tillaberry

-1,000 beneficiaries from host communities
+1,000 households from Refugee communities

-1,500 beneficiaries from Refugee and host communities
+1,000 households from host communities

 3,000 beneficiaries from Refugee and host communities

-700 beneficiaries from Refugee and host communities
+700 households from Refugee and host communities

 700 households from Refugee and Host communities